BuilderDemo7/WADExplorer/README.md

 ## Vertices
 *Using Blender 2.76...*

+For more compatibility do this:
 Once you're done with your model, Select all faces and go to:
 **Mesh > Edges >> Edge Split**,
-to make the edges splitted. (that's how RW DFF vertices work)
+to make the edges splitted.

 ## Export Settings
+If your model editor have these options then make them unchecked or checked according to the list below:

 - (YES) Include Edges
 - (YES) Triangulate Faces (only if you didn't triangulate in your model)
 - (NO) Write Normals (that might make your .obj weight a bit more in some KBs)